Updated April 2025

 Sample answer: “I’m familiar with tools like firewalls and intrusion detection systems, and I try to keep up to date with new security systems and how they differ from current systems in place.

 Troubleshooting is an important IT skill.
-Not only is this ability a requirement in most IT roles, it gives you insight to how the candidate can problem solve and interact with customers, employees, and stakeholders.
+Not only is this ability a requirement in most IT roles, but it also gives you insight into how the candidate can problem solve and interact with customers, employees, and stakeholders.

 By understanding how a candidate explains their work to those who are not technical, you can get an idea of their ability to communicate with others effectively.
 IT employees often need to work with non-technical employees, so communication skills are key.